w3c/wai-intro-wcag/new-in-21.md

 </blockquote>
 <p class="persona">Gamer with language processing disability:</p>
 <blockquote class="quotes">
-  <p>Problem and Works well: &quot;I have software that  changes the words in the navigation into symbols.
+  <p><span class="issue">Problem and Works well: &quot;</span>I have software that  changes the words in the navigation into symbols.
 It works pretty good with  some websites, and not at all with other websites.&quot;</p>
 </blockquote>
 <p><a href="https://www.w3.org/WAI/WCAG21/Understanding/identify-purpose.html">Understanding Identify Purpose</a></p>